Do you require SAT or ACT scores?

 Will attending one of these programs help me get into WashU for undergraduate studies?

 It is important to note that acceptance into one of our programs does not guarantee acceptance into WashU.
-We do send a list of students who successfully completed our programs to the admissions office at the end of each summer, and participation is noted in admission files.
+We do send a list of students who successfully completed our programs to the admissions office at the end of each summer, and participation is noted in admission files and students receive a fee waiver for the undergraduate application.

 Can I apply to multiple programs?

-Students are not permitted to submit applications for multiple programs with the same start dates.
+Students are not permitted to submit applications for multiple programs.
 We ask that students choose instead the program that best fits their educational goals and submit an application for that program.

 For more information on program fees, scholarships, and cancellation policy please visit Fees and Scholarships.